 - Plant established healthy seedlings in your spiral.
 Raise seeds to seedling stage first before planting.

 - If the herbs/plants you want to grow aren’t covered above, check the plant tag to see what their water and sun requirements are.
 This will help you determine which position would be most suitable or refer to this helpful list.

 - Plants that require the least amount of water and require good drainage will do best in the centre of a herb spiral and potting mix with good drainage properties.

 - Avoid planting herbs that take up too much ‘personal space’ like basil or dill in a herb spiral.

 - Theme your herb garden.
-Instead of just choosing culinary herbs for your kitchen, consider planting medicinal herbs or varieties for herb teas like peppermint, lemon balm and chamomile.
+Instead of just choosing culinary herbs for your kitchen, consider planting medicinal herbs or varieties for herb teas like peppermint, lemon balm, basil and chamomile.

 - Interplant flowers amongst herbs to attract beneficial insects like bees and predator insects that help you with pest management.

 - In addition to herbs, add some easy-to-grow leafy salad greens that grow well in moist shady positions.

 - To maximise planting space, plant fast-growing herbs or greens like rocket/arugula, lettuce and annual flowers up close to slow growing herbs that will take time to fill out the space.

 - Group herbs with the same water needs together.
 Never plant a thirsty herb like mint with one that prefers dry conditions like rosemary.
 They have opposite needs and you’ll be drowning one while giving the other what it requires!